JL Audio

 JL Audio is an American manufacturer of consumer audio products.
-They produce marine, home, and mobile audio products, but are best known for their subwoofers.
-JL Audio is known as one of the pioneers of the car audio industry.
+Known as one of the pioneers of the car audio industry, it manufactures marine, home, and mobile audio products, but are best known for their subwoofers.

+On September 20, 2023, Garmin completed the acquisition of the company and announced that JL Audio will join its marine segment.

 History

 Formation

 JL Audio was founded in 1975 by James Birch and Lucio Proni.
 They used the first letter of each of their names, to form a company name, hence "JL."
 Their first products were home speaker systems as well as home speaker kits.

 Speaker Warehouse

 In 1977, when business did not turn out as well as expected, Stephen Seidl, Birch and Proni invested in a retail store in Hollywood, Florida, called Speaker Warehouse which focused mainly on speaker repair and the sale of speakers, individually or as whole speaker sets.
 The original company, JL Audio, was still in operation during this time.
 As the businesses grew, Speaker Warehouse essentially became a dealer of JL Audio products under the direction of Stephen Seidl.